Greenfin17/ASSIGNMENT-Bear-Watcher/README.md

 # Bear Watcher

 ## Overview
-- This site gives a user the opportunity to track the fishing activity of bears.
+- This site gives a user the opportunity to track the fishing activity of bears in realtime.
-- The user can enter a bear's name and url of an image of the bear.
-- The user can click a button to record when a bear either catches or attempts to catch a fish.

 ## Wireframes
 - https://www.figma.com/file/MAn8OvPyVcAhsuQiZKU7Dq/Bear-Watcher?node-id=0%3A1